-Come into Footpoint Podiatry to let one of our friendly podiatrists assess your child’s feet and answer any burning questions you may have about their foot health (like why does my son’s joggers smell so bad?
+Come into Footpoint Podiatry to let one of our friendly Podiatrists assess your child’s feet and answer any burning questions you may have about their foot health (like why does my son’s joggers smell so bad?
 We know why, let’s talk)

 Got questions?
 Don’t delay, book an appointment today!
-Click here to book a consult now to get your child’s feet assessed by one of our caring podiatristsEnquire Today
+Click here to book a consult now to get your child’s feet assessed by one of our caring Podiatrists.Enquire Today

-At Footpoint we only use medical-grade paraffin wax that retains heat long enough to have a therapeutic effect on the feet and the temperature is set to a comfortable level so not to cause burns or blistering.Enquire Today
+At Footpoint we only use medical-grade paraffin wax that retains heat long enough to have a therapeutic effect on the feet, and for your safety the temperature of the bath is set to a comfortable level so as not to cause burns or blistering.

 Cupping Therapy is a traditional Chinese and Middle Eastern practice that can be used to treat a variety of conditions.

-When combined with Manual Therapy Cupping Therapy helps by promoting blood flow in the area being treated.
+When combined with Manual Therapy, Cupping Therapy helps by promoting blood flow in the area being treated.
 This increases circulation and removal of toxins, helping you feel lighter on your feet and back on track sooner.